Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 negate up to (Essence)x2 damage from Environmental effects.
 This includes any moderate incidental scenery damage, such as crashing through glass windows or falling five stories.

+###  Eagle-Wing Style

+**Type:** Supplemental; Scene
+**Cost:** 1m

+By using the barest of scenery, be it lampposts, delicate tree branches, or even coins the Solar carries with them to launch against, and may leap effortlessly through the air.
+So long as there is the most minimum of solid mass to propel themselves against, they may use it to keep leaping upwards.

+### Force-Delivering Blow

+**Type:** Supplemental
+**Cost:** 1m

+On a successful Brawl hit, immediately knock the target back up to one Zone.
+Against creatures of immense mass, such as those above an elephant, an additional (Strength + Brawl) vs. Block roll is required.

+### Heart of the Corona

+**Type:** Simple
+**Cost:** 2m

+Conjuring the deepest Intimacy, the Solar lashes out with a spike of Soulfire which cascades from enemy to enemy.

+As a Strike, attack all enemies in the Zone with an Essence lower than your (Essence).
+They suffer 5+(Essence) damage.
+Creatures of Darkness hit by the Solar Spike suffer an extra 2+(Essence) damage.

+### Increasing Strength Exercise

+**Type:** Simple; Scene
+**Cost:** 1m

+The Exalt may lift, carry, haul, or otherwise exert such feats of strength far beyond their mortal limits—performing duties deemed impossible such as hefting an entire caravan over their head or lifting a building off of its foundations in a singular piece.

+If a roll is required, they are guaranteed a minimum of (Strength) successes on their roll.

+### <span class="smallcaps">Iron Whirlwind</span>

+**Type:** Simple
+**Cost:** 2m

+With a rush of wind and flashing steel, the Exalt sweeps across the battlefield and cuts down all of their enemies.

+Make a Melee Strike against up to (Melee) targets in the same Zone.
+If their Defense is less than the Strike, deal (½, rounded up) of your damage to each individual.

+### Ox-Stunning Blow

+**Type:** Simple
+**Cost:** 1m

+Spend a Maneuver studying your foe.
+On your next successful Strike against that foe, immediately Stun them, forcing them to lose 1 of their next Actions and forcing them to make a successful Athletics check against 3 in order to move a Zone.

+If your Brawl Strike would place the character below 5 Health, the target is knocked unconscious, and will remain so for several hours unless specifically roused.

+### Perfect Strike

+**Type:** Supplemental
+**Cost:** (1m per 2xDmg.)

+For every mote spent, deal an extra 2x Damage on a Strike.
+You may add no more than (Essence + Melee) damage this way.

+### Sledgehammer Strike

+**Type:** Supplemental
+**Cost:** 1m

+The fists of the Exalt can tear down even the most stubborn of structures, pummeling it to oblivion.

+Break through any non-magical or artifact barrier that is less think than 2 meters.
+You may also gain +(2) dice on a “Break Scenery” Maneuver, and against any creatures made of earth, stone, or similar materials—such as Earth Elementals.

+### Solar Cross-Counter

+**Type:** Reflexive
+**Cost:** 2a

+After taking damage from an opponent in their Zone, the Solar may reflexively lash out and deal the same amount of damage to the opponent, capped at 5 + (Essence) per attack.
+They may choose to lower their defenses to 0 for this purpose—purposefully getting hit.

 ### Solar Spike